 I believe the majority of people who start going to parkrun start off slowly and then go chasing PBs and get faster.
-Well, I am the opposite.
+Well I am the opposite.
 Let me take you back to the start of my parkrunning journey.

 I first started running back in 2009 when I entered the 2010 London Marathon to support a small charity who had helped my family when our daughter was born with an underdeveloped eye (nothing like a challenge; no Couch to 5k program for me, it was Couch to Marathon.)
-With 11 months training, I managed to run the marathon in just over four and a half hours and, at the same time, reduce my weight from 250 to 180 pounds and get into a much healthier lifestyle.
+With 11 months training, I managed to run the marathon in just over four and a half hours and, at the same time, reduce my weight from 18 to 13 stone and get into a much healthier lifestyle.
 But having ended up in the First Aid tent, having collapsed about an hour after the run when I first ate some food, I swore never to run seriously again.

-Then one day when jogging in Crystal Palace Park whilst my son was soccer training in the National Sports Centre next door, I was swamped by 50 to 60 runners, all of whom seemed to be really enjoying themselves.
+Then one day when jogging in Crystal Palace Park whilst my son was football training in the National Sports Centre next door, I was swamped by 50 to 60 runners, all of whom seemed to be really enjoying themselves.
 I gingerly tagged along at the back and picked up the courage to ask a young lady at the rear what was going on and she suggested that I Google “parkrun”.
 The following Saturday I timidly sneaked in at the rear of the pack gathering at the start and set out on my parkrun adventure.
-I was made to feel really welcome and really enjoyed running at Crystal Palace parkrun, as well as enjoying the odd volunteer stint, and was disappointed when my son stopped training next door to the park.
+I was made to feel really welcome and really enjoyed running at Crystal Palace, as well as enjoying the odd volunteer stint, and was disappointed when my son stopped training next door to the park.

 What I didn’t know at the time was that parkrun was all over the place and I soon found myself running at Greenwich parkrun which was not too far from where I live.
 And then, I heard that Bexley Council were looking to set up a parkrun so, as my son was now training in Bexleyheath on Saturday mornings, I went along to a meeting.
 I was somewhat disappointed to find out that the chosen location was Danson Park whereas my son trained at Hall Place so I would not be able to get along as often as I would have liked.
 But, the general consensus of those in attendance was that this was good thing if I was to become Event Director.

-I was hooked, and to the extent that parkrun got me back into running marathons and I managed to run seven in the following seven years, including the London Marathon twice more, and New York, Berlin and Chicago twice. parkrun became a fundamental part of my training and I found that my times would always peak at the time of my marathons to be in the 22 minutes although my normal times would be in the 24 to 26 minutes range.
+I was hooked, and to the extent that parkrun got me back into running marathons and I managed to run seven in the following seven years, including the VLM twice more, New York, Berlin and Chicago twice. parkrun became a fundamental part of my training and I found that my times would always peak at the time of my marathons to be in the 22 minutes although my normal times would be in the 24 to 26 minutes range.

 Whilst training for the 2018 Tokyo Marathon, I managed to hurt my back.
 Having seen a physio (which never really helped) and an osteopath (which made it worse) I decided to try to run through the pain, or should I say jog, and my times were in the low 30 minutes.
 This was back in Spring 2017.
-It was not until Easter when I was forced to go to the emergency room by my wife where I found that I had actually broken my back in two places.
+It was not until Easter when I was forced to go to A&E by my wife where I found that I had actually broken my back in two places.
 And, worse still, when the hospital looked into why a healthy regular marathon runner should break his back (my first recollection of pain was whilst vacuuming) I was diagnosed with Myeloma which is cancer in the bone-marrow, which weakens the bones.

 Why is this so important?
-At the start of the year when I first hurt my back, I was on run number 238.
+At the start of the year when I first hurt my back, I was on run 238.
 When I was diagnosed with cancer, I was on run 243.
 I managed to get to 248 runs but then had a setback which reduced the distance I could walk.
-However, I managed to get through this period and, as I was much slower, volunteered to Tail Walk at Dartford for my 249th parkrun and then at my home parkrun, Bexley, for my coveted 250th parkrun.
-It was a really wonderful occasion, as word had got out and many of my parkrun friends came along to celebrate with me (there must have been a record number of walkers that day).
+However, I managed to get through this period and, as I was much slower, volunteered to Tail Walk at Dartford for my 249th parkrun and then at my home parkrun, Bexley, for my coveted 250th parkrun which was a really wonderful occasion as word had got out and many of my parkrun friends came along to celebrate with me (there must have been a record number of walkers that day).
 I was even asked to start the event.

 As I was slower than normal I was worried about being a burden, but I knew that I would be welcome; there is no shame in being at the back of the pack, and I have found that the volunteers are always more than happy to wait for you to finish.
 Renaming Tail Runner to Tail Walker was a great idea.